 If arts and culture is your thing, Canberra has you covered with a multitude of galleries and museums to explore and discover more about Australia’s history.
 See Australia’s national art collection at the National Gallery of Australia or witness a moving Last Post ceremony at the Australian War Memorial.
 As an added bonus, most of the capital’s world-class national attractions offer free entry and all of them are within a 10-minute drive of the city.

 Canberra’s fun-filled city is the perfect destination for families.
 Let the kids run wilder than their imaginations with a flurry of family-friendly activities including monstrous milkshakes, lifelike dinosaurs and weird and wonderful science experiments.

 Canberra is easily accessible by car, coach or domestic air services as well as internationally via two international airlines who fly to the capital.
-Canberra is also just a short drive from the pristine beaches of the South Coast and the beautiful Snowy Mountains for those wanting to day trip before or after their visit for the ICC World T20.
+Canberra is also just a short drive from the pristine beaches of the South Coast and the beautiful Snowy Mountains for those wanting to day trip before or after their visit for the ICC T20 World Cup.

 For more information: https://visitcanberra.com.au/